rec/gitz/doc/git-gitz.rst

         Default values: protected branches and remotes

     executable_directory:
+        The path to the gitz executables,

+    gitz_directory:
-        The path to the gitz executable directory,
+        The path to the gitz Python library,

     home_page:
         The home page of the gitz project

-    library_directory:
-        The gitz library directory

     python:
         About the version of Python used